tumregels/asciiviewer/README.md

 * The program may crash unexpectedly when used with big files.

-* On ubuntu, during manual setup you may get `missing libgtk-x11-2.0.so.0` error.
+* On ubuntu, during manual setup, you may get `missing libgtk-x11-2.0.so.0` error.
   One solution is to reinstall `libgtk2.0` library

       $ sudo apt-get install --reinstall libgtk2.0-0